TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 Next, the query field carries the information needed to pass along a complete question to a DNS provider.

 The first `n` frames encode the domain name, called the [`QNAME`](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.2), which the query is about.
-Domain names are written like this:
+A domain name (like www.snickerdoodle.com) is written like this:

 `3www13snickerdoodle3com0`